 What is Tolkien Moot?

 Tolkien Moot is an annually held international convention dedicated to J.R.R.
-Tolkien enthusiasts, scholars, and role playing gamers, sponsored by the Inland Empire Tolkien Society ( http://www.nwtolkien.org ) an official Smial of the U.K. Tolkien Society.
+Tolkien enthusiasts, scholars, tabletop role-playing, and other types of Tolkien-inspired gamers, sponsored by the Eä Tolkien Society ( http://www.nwtolkien.org ) an official Smial of the U.K. Tolkien Society.

 The event consists of guest speakers knowledgeable about the works of J.R.R.
-Tolkien and related interests, Tolkien inspired music and performance artists, Tolkien inspired fan films, live talk show broadcast from Middle-earth Talk Radio and Raw Hobbit, Tolkien panels, and many other fun and educational Tolkien related games and activities.
-This is a family friendly event, all ages are welcome.
+Tolkien, role-playing gaming, and related interests, Tolkien inspired music, performance artists, Tolkien inspired fan films, live talk show broadcasts from Middle-earth Talk Radio, Raw Hobbit, Tolkien adult and youth panels, as well as many other fun and educational Tolkien related games and activities.
+This is a family friendly event, so all ages are welcome.

-The event is free but you must RSVP.
+The event is free but you must RSVP for any gaming events.

-Each year the event has continued to expand in size and scope.
 So far the event has remained absolutely free and open to the public thanks to the hard work, dedication, and personal financial contributions of the volunteers who make Tolkien Moot possible.
-Tolkien Moot was previously called MerpCon, but began the name transition in 2009 as the venue expanded to a broader range of audience interests.
-The first event was held in 2005.
-2011 will be the final year that the event is being offered free of charge, but it will remain a non-profit event.
-We are currently working on the paperwork for filing the non-profit organization formally.
+Tolkien Moot was previously titled MerpCon, but began the name transition in 2009 as the venue expanded to a broader range of audience interests.
+The first event was held in 2005 and is still being offered free of charge, as an unofficial non-profit event.

 - Guest Speakers